 Cameras, video recorders, and tape recorders aren’t permitted in concerts.
 Please leave these at home.

 Our intermissions are 15 minutes long, which gives you time to socialize with your companions, get a drink in the 2nd floor lobby (Stevens Center only), visit the facilities, or simply sit in your seat and read the program notes.
 Do whatever puts you in a good frame of mind to hear the second half of the concert.

 A symphony orchestra is a collection of up to about 80 musicians who play instruments of four basic types:

 - Strings: violins (smallest, and highest in pitch), violas, cellos, and double basses (largest and lowest in pitch).
 These players sit in a semicircle directly in front of the conductor, and make up more than half the orchestra.

 - Woodwinds: flutes, oboes, clarinets, bassoons, and related instruments.
 These players sit a few rows back from the conductor, in the center of the orchestra.

 - Brasses: trumpets, horns, trombones, tubas, and similar instruments.
 These instruments are the loudest, so you’ll see them at the back of the orchestra.

-- Percussion: the drums, bells, and other fascinating paraphernalia that are struck, plucked, rubbed, etc. This includes the kettledrums, the harp, and, on occasion, the piano.
-Some works use lots of different percussion; others may have a single musician playing the kettledrums, or no percussion at all.
+- Percussion: the drums, bells, and other fascinating paraphernalia that are struck, plucked, rubbed, etc. This includes the timpani (kettledrums), the harp, and, on occasion, the piano.
+Some works use lots of different percussion; others may have a single musician playing the timpani, or no percussion at all.
 The percussion section is also found at the back of the orchestra.